 Henry McCarty, aka William Henry Bonney, aka Billy the Kid, was born on November 23, 1859, most likely in New York City.
 His parents’ names are not known for certain, but his mother was thought to be Katherine, and his father, perhaps Patrick.
 History then traces Billy to Indiana in the late 1860s and Wichita, Kansas in 1870.
 His father died around the end of the Civil War, and at about the same time, Billy’s mother contracted Tuberculosis and was told to move to a drier climate.
 On March 1, 1873, Catherine McCarty married a man named William Antrim, who moved the family to Silver City, New Mexico.

 His stepfather worked as a bartender and carpenter but soon got the prospecting bug and virtually ignored his wife and stepsons.
-Faced with an indigent husband, McCarty’s mother took in boarders in order to provide for her sons.
-Despite the better climate, Billy’s mother continued to worsen and on September 16, 1874, she died of her condition.
+Faced with an indigent husband, McCarty’s mother took in boarders to provide for her sons.
+Despite the better climate, Billy’s mother continued to worsen, and on September 16, 1874, she died of her condition.

 After her death, Antrim placed Billy and his younger brother Joseph in separate foster homes and left Silver City for Arizona.

 At 14, the smooth-cheeked, blue-eyed McCarty was forced to find work in a hotel, washing dishes and waiting tables at the restaurant.
 The boy was reported to be very friendly.